A modern Fortran library for SU(3) coupling and recoupling coefficients: Structure, implementation details, and usage of the library

-To avoid loss of precision when evaluating transformation brackets between $\grpsu{3}\supset\grpu{1}\times\grpsu{2}$ and orthonormal $\grpsu{3}\supset\grpso{3}$ bases, the evaluation of Eq.~(\ref{26}) and the orthonormalization~(\ref{ortoc}) can be done with either double or quadruple or arbitrary precision arithmetic.
-The selected precision depends on the quantum numbers $\lambda$, $\mu$, and $L$ and is selected internally at run time in a way which was empirically optimized through testing to avoid usage of unnecessarily high precision, which would increase the computation time.
-Since not all compilers or systems support quadruple precision, and since arbitrary precision arithmetic requires an external library, the use of quadruple or arbitrary precision arithmetic is optional and must be enabled at compilation.
-However, enabling both quadruple and arbitrary precision is typically recommended, to ensure the highest precision results without unnecessarily increasing the computation time.
+Since not all compilers or hardware support quadruple precision, and since multiprecision arithmetic requires an external library, the use of quadruple precision or multiprecision arithmetic is optional and must be enabled at compilation.
+If both quadruple precision and multiprecision are available, it is typically recommended to enable them, to ensure reliably precise results without unnecessarily increasing the computation time.
+If quadruple precision is not supported in hardware, the multiprecision library can also be used to emulate quadruple precision, albeit at a cost in performance.
 The effect of different choices of precision on the calculated results is discussed in Sect.~\ref{sec:precision:physical}.